JJNod88/PP1_html_css/README.md

 ### Bugs and Fixes

 Bug: Theres a single circle in one of my div elements as part of my 'li'.
 I have text-decoration:none but still shows.
 It shows on Dev Tools but theres nothing in my html pointing to what it is.
-Fix: had line-style-type: non in the 'li' not 'ul.
+* Fix: had line-style-type: non in the 'li' not 'ul.

 Bug: Font not working properly.
-Fix: Capitalise first letter of font with brackets.
+* Fix: Capitalise first letter of font with brackets.

-Bug: Cant get my button to move in 'upcoming games'.
-I can style but not move it.
-Fix: none

 Bug: Not sure how to have the active only highlight current page.
 It highlights home regardless
-Fix: None
+* Fix: Mentor pointed out I only had the active class specified in one of my nav elements.
+I had previously copied and pasted my code into the seperate new pages, which was the cause.

-Bug: Icons not aligned.
+Bug: Icons not aligned in my benefits list.
-Fix: Decreased size of the icons to match the others.
+* Fix: Decreased size of the icons to match the others.
 Could have used Flexbox to do this also.

-Bug: How to alt and reference images done in css
+Bug: How to alt and reference images done in css.
-Fix: Mentor, Dick, confirmed this was not neccessary when images are stored correctly in a linked css folder.
+* Fix: Mentor, Dick, confirmed this was not neccessary when images are stored correctly in a linked css folder.

 Bug: Hover Buttons on community page effect structure and repsonsiveness on smartphones and tablets
-Fix: Removed Hover buttons, not necessary here.
+* Fix: Removed Hover buttons, not necessary here.

 Bug: Location address and Google Maps when smaller resolution looked conjested and hard to read
-Fix: Added flex-direction: column and added margin / padding to increase the look and usability.
+* Fix: Added flex-direction: column and added margin / padding to increase the look and usability.

+Bug: Validator notifying me theres a problem with my font-awesome script location.
+* Fix: Mentor identified that on one of my pages the script was otuside the body.

+Bug: Lighthouse performance for mobile was 85% due to the use of JPEG image files.
+* Fix: I converted files to webp and then compressed them further.
+This increased the performance by 9%.

 # Deployment
 * GitHub and GitPod has been used for the creation and deployment of the site.
 By using Github Pages, the site can be viewed on all devices.